puppetlabs/puppetlabs-postgresql/README.md

 ##### `default_connect_settings`

-Specifies a hash of environment variables used when connecting to a remote server.
+Specifies a puppet hash of environment variables used when connecting to a remote server.
+This should contain environment variables to be consumed by psql.
 Becomes the default for other defined-types. i.e. `postgresql::server::role`

 ##### `dialect`